pcarbo/lbfgsb-matlab/README.md

 This is a temporary fork of Peter Carbonetos's [lbfgsb-matlab](https://github.com/pcarbo/lbfgsb-matlab interface) (which will eventually be merged back) that provides compatibility with Octave.
-Additionally it adds support for the version 3.0 of L-BFGS-B (for Octave only).
+Additionally it adds support for the version 3.0 of L-BFGS-B.

-The following is the original README with installation instructions for Matlab users and a brief tutorial.
-Octave specific installation instructions can be found in INSTALL-OCTAVE.md
+The following is the original README with installation instructions and a brief tutorial.
+The makefile that it refers to has been renamed to Makefile.bak.
+Updated Linux specific installation instructions can be found in INSTALL-LINUX.md
 ___

 # A MATLAB interface for L-BFGS-B